mjkuranda/yummy-api-nestjs/README.md

 }
 ```

 * `POST /users/login` - log in a user.
+Only activated users can log in.
 You need to provide following data:
 ```json
 {
   "login": "userName",